semarglproject/semargl/README.md

 Semargl is a modular framework for crawling linked data from structured documents.
 The main goal of project is to provide lightweight and performant tool without excess dependencies.

-At this moment it provides streaming parsers for:
+At this moment it offers streaming parsers for:
 * RDFa 1.0 and 1.1
 * RDF/XML
 * NTriples